TaubenQOL/DMOD-Addons/README.md

 # DMOD-Addons
-DMOD is a package Mutiplicator to crash the lobby/island
+DMOD is a packet Mutiplicator to crash the lobby/island